mcgill-csus/mcgill-csus-docs/constitution/body.md

 ## Committees of CSUS

-1. Any member of CSUS is eligible to hold chair on a CSUS Committee.

-2. Every committee produces a public year end report by April 1.
-A revision control history for all of their documents will suffice.

-3. A Committee is defined by its own bylaws subject to approval by the Executive Council.
+1. CSUS may create committees and subgroups as needed.

-4. A 3/5 majority vote is required to modify a committee's bylaws or existence.
+2. A committee's bylaws are initially created by CSUS and students interested in forming this committee and a 3/5 majority vote from the executive council modifies a committe's bylaws or existencee.

 ## Procedure

-A council may run its meetings as it sees fit.
+1. A council may run its meetings as deemed appropriate.

-A council may also hold online meetings.
+2. A council may also hold online meetings.

-All meetings are available to the public.
+3. All meetings are available to the public.

-All council documents must be public and under revision control.
+4. All council documents must be public and under revision control.

 ## Electoral Officer

 1. The Chief Returning Officer is responsible for administering elections.

 2. The CRO may not be a candidate in any Society election.
-The Executive Council elects a new CRO subject to Article 28 if the CRO decides to run for a position.
+The Executive Council elects a new CRO if the CRO decides to run for a position.

-3. The CRO may be removed from office as specified in Article 25.

 ## Referenda